raspibolt/raspibolt/bonus/bitcoin/white-paper.md

 ### Download the PDF

-* With the "admin" user, create a new directory to store the pdf and move to this directory
+* With the "admin" user, create a new directory to store the PDF and move to this directory

   ```sh
   $ mkdir bitcoin-white-paper